mathias-kinninkpo/simple_shell_modified/README.md

 ```
 ## Checks
 The Checker will be released at the end of the project (1-2 days before the deadline).
 We strongly encoura
 ge the entire class to work together to create a suite of checks covering both regular tests and edge cases for each task.
 See task 8.
-Test suite

 ## Authors:
 [Mathias KINNINKPO](https://github.com/mathias-kinninkpo) <br/>